NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 | Model selection    | closure test                    | closure test, **hyper optimization**|
 +--------------------+---------------------------------+-------------------------------------+
 ```

+In `nnfit` there is a single `seed` variable stored in the fit runcard which is used to initialize an instance of the `RandomGenerator` class which provides random numbers sequentially.
+The `nnfit` user has no independent control over the random number sequences used for the neural network initialization, the training-validation split and the MC replica generation.
+On the other hand, in `n3fit` we introduce 3 new seed variables in the fit runcard: `trvlseed` for the random numbers used in training-validation, `nnseed` for the neural network initialization and `mcseed` which controls the MC replica generation.

 ``` note:: In the next sections we focus on the n3fit specifics marked in **bold**.